axanthos/orange3-textable-prototypes/doc/widgets/YouGet.rst

 The **Sources** section contains all the controls related to the way **YouGet** processes the input data.

 The user chooses a YouTube video which they would like to extract its comments.
-Once the video chosen, they add its URL in the empty **URL section**.
+Once the video is chosen, they add its URL in the empty **URL section**.
 To confirm their URL, they must press on the **Add** button which will add their URL to a list in the section below "Sources".
 The user can add one or more URLs to their list.
 If they wish to remove an URL, they can press on the **Remove** button.
 If they wish to not only remove one,